Child Support Enforcement

 Federal Tax Refund Intercept

-A parent’s tax refund may be taken if a case is three months behind and more than $500 of past due support is owed.
+A parent’s federal tax refund may be taken if a case is three months behind and more than $500 of past due support is owed.

 A parent's passport may be withheld when more than $2,500 of past due support is owed.
 Once a parent's passport is withheld, Nebraska regulation requires the parent to pay the balance to zero to have the passport released.

 The courts may also enforce using many different methods such as: